These irresistible chewy sourdough ciabatta rolls have a golden crust, chewy crust, and that tangy sourdough flavor!

 Serving Sourdough Ciabatta Rolls

 The airy, chewy texture of ciabatta rolls makes them the perfect bread for sandwiches.
-Slice them in half and fill with your favorite meats, cheeses, and veggies for a satisfying lunch or dinner!
+Slice them in half and fill them with your favorite meats, cheeses, and veggies for a satisfying lunch or dinner!

 Ciabatta rolls are also great for grilling or toasting… They make great paninis or grilled cheese sandwiches!